 Kashgar Sunday Market

-Kashgar Sunday market is renowned as the biggest market in Central Asia; a pivotal trading point along the Silk Road where goods have been traded for more than two thousand years.
+Kashgar Sunday Market, also known as Kashgar Sunday Bazaar, is the biggest market in Central Asia.
+It is also a pivotal trading point along the ancient Silk Road where goods have been traded for more than two thousand years.